john-thuo1/sentiment/README.md

 ### Project Setup Instructions

+- Create a Virtual Environment using either Venv/ Conda
+- Activate the Environment and  run ```pip install -r requirements.txt```

 1. **PyTorch Library Installation:**
-   - To install the PyTorch library, please visit the [Official PyTorch Page](https://pytorch.org/) and follow the installation instructions.
+   - If PyTorch Installation fails via `requirements.txt`, please visit the [Official PyTorch Page](https://pytorch.org/) and follow the installation instructions.
 It is recommended to install PyTorch without CUDA support.

 2. **Setting Up Secrets for Local Run:**
    - Create a `secrets.toml` file in the `./streamlit` directory within your project root folder.